emilia-bechta/emilia-bechta.github.io/README.md

 ## Summary

 From sales to coding websites: I am a motivated and open to new experiences Junior Frontend Developer transitioning from a decade-long career as a Senior Sales Specialist in the cosmetics & perfumery glass industry.
 Equipped with a strong problem-solving mindset, deep understanding of the customer’s needs and project management skills, I now combine my expertise in Frontend technologies.
 A graduate from the Infoshare Academy intense 8 months training, I acquired solid knowledge and practice of web development, including among others CSS, HTML, JavaScript, React, TypeScript.
-During the training and afterwards I built user-oriented applications demonstrated through my portfolio, proving both - technical proficiency and creativity in order to deliver an efficient code exceeding the user’s expectations.
+During the training and afterwards I built user-oriented applications demonstrated through my portfolio, proving both - technical proficiency and creativity in order to deliver an efficient code aligned with the user’s expectations.
 Always curious to learn, eager to contribute as a team-player, and believing that the quality is a natural byproduct of hard work, diligence and attention to details.

 ## Education